 Next, to age the wood, I used a quick 50/50 mixture of black paint and water as a stain.
 This dries quickly to speed up the project.

 To finish the hearts, use your choice of paint color and either wax or spray sealer to add a matt finish.

 If you want to hang your hearts, you will need small screw eyes and jute rope.
 You can drill a small pilot hole into the side of the heart so the screw eye can be easily attached.

-Tip: I used a nail & hammer to tap a small hole and it worked like a charm.
+Tip: I used a nail & hammer to tap a small hole, which worked like a charm.

-You should to play around with the length of your jute rope, depending on how you want your hearts to hang.
+It would be best if you played around with the length of your jute rope, depending on how you want your hearts to hang.
 Be sure to leave plenty of excess rope until you have everything adjusted.
-Tie a knot at the top of your jute rope to connect the hearts together.
+Tie a knot at the top of your jute rope to connect the hearts.

 Triple Heart Swags

 Here are the Triple Heart Swags finished.
 Two sets are easily hung from the vintage shutters beside the front door using these large S Hooks.

 You can see how I used the Triple Heart Swag inside the house on this Guest Bedroom Tour.

 Bring Pillows from Inside onto the Winter Porch